dreipol/codestyle/README.md

 ```
 New repositories will have the hooks automatically.
 For existing repositories, you have to `git init` in the repository to add the templates.
 Please note that you will have to do this again if the hook-script changes.

-# How to Write a Git Commit Message
+# How to write a git commit message

 1. Separate subject from body with a blank line
  - Summarise the change with a single short line